 We will provide advance notice of street closures so that residents can plan accordingly.
 We will provide updates via email blasts, the project website, Twitter and SMS (text) alerts.
 Neighbors are encouraged to visit www.virginiaavenuetunnel.com, follow @VATNews on Twitter, and sign up to recieve email updates.
 We are also working with neighbors and emergency responders to maintain emergency response access at all times.

 Following construction, Virginia Avenue SE will be restored to its pre-construction condition including improvements.
 CSX will make additional enhancements to bike and pedestrian facilities.
-(Updated August 2016)
+Detailed color renderings of the proposed Virginia Avenue restoration plans are now available on the project website here.

 Decisions about parking are made by DDOT.
 CSX is taking proactive steps to minimize parking impacts.
 For instance, construction workers will not be allowed to park on public streets or in areas covered by the DDOT public space permit.
 CSX is providing about 90 parking spaces within the west staging area (New Jersey Yard) for construction workers, and giving preference to workers that carpool.
 We will also install temporary way-finding signs to direct drivers to available parking.